 - Putting too much pressure on your pelvis: Activities like riding a bike or not pooping regularly can overwork pelvic muscles and cause inflammation that compresses the pudendal nerve.

 - Sitting for a long time: Activities that involve extended periods of sitting, such as working in an office job, are common causes of nerve compression in the lower spine and pelvic area.

 - Muscle strains or tightness: Strained muscles or ligaments near the pudendal nerve can put pressure on the nerve and cause pain.

-- Damage from surgery: There’s a dense network of nerves in your pelvic area.
-Surgeries like prostatectomy can cause damage or irritation to these nerves.
+- Damage from surgery: Your pelvic area contains a dense network of nerves.
+Surgeries like prostatectomy can cause damage or irritation to them.

 - Broken or fractured bones: Broken bones in your pelvis can irritate the pudendal nerve.

 - Giving birth: Strain and pressure from childbirth can cause compression on or damage to the pudendal nerve.

 - Growths, tumors, or cancerous tissue: Growths or tumors in your pelvic area, especially those associated with prostate cancer, can put pressure on the pudendal nerve.

 Shooting, stabbing, or burning pain is the most noticeable symptom of pudendal nerve entrapment.

 Branches of the nerve that travel to several major parts of your pelvic area can cause pain in your: